-- Use the -l option to specify a library to be linked. - Use the -L option to specify a directory to be searched for the library. - Use the -mt option compile and link multithreaded code. - Use the -xia option to link the interval arithmetic libraries. - Use the -xlang option to link Fortran or C99 runtime libraries. - Use the -xatomic=[studio|gcc|none] option to specify which atomics support library is linked. - Use the -library option to specify the following libraries that are shipped with the Oracle Developer Studio C++ compiler: - libCrun libCstd libiostream libC libcomplex libstlport, libstlport dbg
+- Use the -l option to specify a library to be linked. - Use the -L option to specify a directory to be searched for the library. - Use the -mt option compile and link multithreaded code. - Use the -xlang option to link Fortran or C99 runtime libraries. - Use the -xatomic=[studio|gcc|none] option to specify which atomics support library is linked. - Use the -library option to specify the following libraries that are shipped with the Oracle Developer Studio C++ compiler:

-libgc

-libsunperf
+-libCrun

+-libCstd

+-libiostream

+-libC

+-libcomplex

+-libstlport,libstlport_dbg

+-libgc

+-libsunperf

-libstdcxx (distributed as part of the Oracle Solaris OS)
+-libstdcxx (distributed as part of the Oracle Solaris OS)

+-libstdc++